thingsboard/thingsboard.github.io/docs/edge/getting-started.md

 ## Step 2.
 Provision Device from ThingsBoard Edge to ThingsBoard CE server (cloud)

-Provision device from the edge to the cloud is done automatically, so no additional actions required.
+Provision device from the edge to the cloud done automatically, so no additional actions required.
-Once device is created on the edge, it's going to be automatically created on the cloud.
+Once device has been created on the edge, it's going to be automatically created on the cloud.

+If you are interested in more details how to provision different entities from the cloud to the edge please refer to [CE edge management](/docs/edge/config/ce/management/) or [PE edge management](/docs/edge/config/pe/management/) for more details.

 To see provisioned device please open ThingsBoard **CE** UI using the URL: [http://localhost:8080](http://localhost:8080).

 {% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}